k2052/words.k2052.me/source/posts/2014-01-13-duckdotmd.md

 > Then we return a token and a new state
 > To iterate one char we need to call peek()

-You squeeze the duck and it squeaks to acknowledge it has understood what you've said so far.
+You squeeze it and it squeaks to acknowledge it has understood what you've said so far.

 > We check the string (from the stream) against Regexes here.
 > If it matches any of them then we eat (parse) the rest of the string
 > In the else we just default to...

 Then it hits you...
 WE HAVEN'T CALLED _stream.next()_ in the else statement.
 You jump up, you can feel the weight of 8 hours of debugging dropping from you.
-FUCK YEAH!
+DUCK YEAH!

 You sit back down and run:

     $ grunt spec

 You stare anxiously as green passing lines echo out.
-You look at the duck expecting him to turn back and look at you, then empathetically share in your anxiousness, but he only stares ahead.
+You look at the duck expecting him to turn back and look at you and empathetically share in your anxiousness, but he only stares ahead.
 He is obviously way more anxious than you.
 You want to hug him and tell him everything will be okay.
 Then you see the spec we have been waiting for and its...

 *PASSING*

 All your stress passes out of you into the ether.
-You squeeze it.
+You squeeze the duck.
 It squeaks.
 A smile forms on your face.
 You look at it and say "Once more into the specs old friend"

 This is [rubber duck debugging](http://en.wikipedia.org/wiki/Rubber_duck_debugging)